-In October, an information session on the exchange programs open for all master’s students of Economics will take place, where you can find out more about the ENTER and ERASMUS+ programs.
+In October, an information session on the exchange programs open for all master’s students of Economics will take place, where you can find out more about the overseas, ENTER, and ERASMUS+ programs.

 The International Office runs information sessions on overseas exchanges in the fall.

 Where?
 SN 169 Röchling Hörsaal (Schloss Schneckenhof Nord)

 Where?
 001 A Hörsaal (Hörsaalgebäude A3)